kosmonautdnb/WatSDL/README.md

 This SDL2 "port" needs WatcomGL (already included here: GL.H and GLIMPL.CPP) to be found here:
 https://github.com/kosmonautdnb/WatcomGL.git

+SDL compiles with DJGPP and even with WatcomC++ 11.0 (and of course OpenWatcom).

 Not final, just in the making.
 And perhaps very clumsy and cheesy at the moment.
 And justly WatcomC++ 11.0 is twice the slow as DJGPP the heck, too.
 You need a fast setup for this.
 (So it's actually just an attempt to convert Tyrian at the moment.)